/v1/slow instead of /v1/ in your API calls to access this feature.

 Asynchronous Inference API is compatible with all the models we offer.

-Webhook support is only available for /chat/completions
+Webhook support is only available for

-calls.
-Support for /completions
+/chat/completions calls.
+Support for /completions will come later.Overview

 - Get immediate request IDs: Your API call returns instantly with a unique ID.